CivicTechTO/toronto-community-directory/_communities/cavalcade-of-lights.md

 ---
 name: Cavalcade of Lights
-description: "This glittering winter festival has brought holiday cheer to Torontonians since 1967.
-Featuring an unforgettable opening night celebration, complete with live performances and lighting of the city's official Christmas tree, the annual Cavalcade of Lights offers nightly ice skating and festive light installations for the entire holiday season."
+description: This glittering winter festival has brought holiday cheer to Torontonians since 1967.
+Featuring an unforgettable opening night celebration, complete with live performances and lighting of the city's official Christmas tree, the annual Cavalcade of Lights offers nightly ice skating and festive light installations for the entire holiday season.
 tags:
   - type/festival
   - type/annual-event